AdobeDocs/experience-manager-65.pt-BR/help/forms/using/report-submitted-data-forms.md

 ---
 title: APIs para trabalhar com formulários enviados no portal de formulários
 seo-title: APIs to work with submitted forms on forms portal
-description: O AEM Forms fornece APIs que você pode usar para consultar e realizar ações nos dados de formulários enviados no portal de formulários.
+description: O AEM Forms fornece APIs que você pode usar para consultar e realizar ações em dados de formulários enviados no portal de formulários.
 seo-description: AEM Forms provides APIs that you can use to query and take actions on submitted forms data in forms portal.
 uuid: c47c8392-e5a9-4c40-b65e-4a7f379a6b45
 content-type: reference